 - Emo: Even though they're not really that emo-y, they have been slapped with that title a few times.

-- Grief Song: White Sparrows
+- Grief Song:

 - Goodbye, Cruel World!: The line "My notebook will explain" from "Nothing to Lose" implies this.

-- Heroic Sacrifice: "The Navy Song"
+- Heroic Sacrifice: "I gave my life to save her" in "The Navy Song".

-- Long Runner Line Up: The band has had the same four members since it was formed in 1993, when all four were still in high school.
+- Long-Runner Line-up: The band has had the same four members since it was formed in 1993, when all four were still in high school.

 - My Religion Doth Protest Too Much: Their reputation as good, well-behaved Catholic boys didn't stop them from making "Devil in a Midnight Mass", a song about the sexual abuse of children by Catholic clergy, and "Viking Death March", which included shots taken at people who use religion as an excuse for hate and oppression.